-Nearly 100 more die from coronavirus in China, workers start to return to offices and factories
+Coronavirus cases outside China may be 'tip of the iceberg': WHO

 China’s central bank has taken a raft of steps to support the economy, including reducing interest rates and flushing the market with liquidity.
 From Monday, it will provide special funds for banks to re-lend to businesses.

+He reiterated that China would beat the virus.
+One senior economist has said growth may slow to 5% or less in the first quarter.

+More than 300 Chinese firms including Meituan Dianping, China’s largest food delivery company, and smartphone maker Xiaomi Corp are seeking loans totaling at least 57.4 billion yuan ($8.2 billion), two banking sources said.

-Taiwan’s Foxconn has received Chinese government approval to resume production at a plant in the north China city of Zhengzhou, a source with direct knowledge of the situation told Reuters on Monday.
+Foxconn has received Chinese government approval to resume production at a plant in the north China city of Zhengzhou, a source with direct knowledge of the situation told Reuters on Monday.
 But the southern city of Shenzhen rejected a company request to resume work at a plant there.

+Much remains to be determined about the virus, which has been linked to a market selling animals in Wuhan, the capital of Hubei province, including how easily it spreads and how deadly it is.
+Chinese researchers found that its incubation period could be up to 24 days.

-(For graphic comparing new coronavirus to SARS and MERS, click: tmsnrt.rs/2GK6YVK)
+GRAPHIC: Comparing new coronavirus to SARS and MERS, here

-Additional reporting by Sophie Yu, Ryan Woo, Huizhong Wu, Liangping Gao, Stella Qiu, Brenda Goh in Beijing, Stephanie Nebehay in Geneva, Joyce Lee and Hyunjoo Jin in Seoul, Kylie MacLellan in London and Jessica Jones in Madrid; Writing by Lincoln Feast and Robert Birsel; Editing by Angus MacSwan
+Additional reporting by Sophie Yu, Ryan Woo, Huizhong Wu, Liangping Gao, Stella Qiu, Brenda Goh in Beijing, Stephanie Nebehay in Geneva, Joyce Lee and Hyunjoo Jin in Seoul, Kylie MacLellan in London, Writing by Lincoln Feast, Robert Birsel and Nick Macfie; Editing by Angus MacSwan